 If a CBD product you are looking at doesn’t come from hemp, it likely has a level of THC that exceeds 0.3%.
 The Farm Bill of 2018 only legalized hemp derived CBD, because hemp derived CBD generally has very low levels of CBD.

 When entering into the blood stream, CBD influences the endocannabinoid system and binds with the different receptors present all over the body.
 Yes, that’s right – there are CB1 and CB2 receptors that are in our bodies, and they interact with CBD products incredibly well.
+This is, general, how CBD works in our bodies.

 This interaction helps regulate the various body systems and supports regaining and maintaining stability in the body.
+This is why using CBD for pain, among other symptoms, is preferred by many.

 This cannabis plant extract is added to a carrier oil in order to make the extract more tolerable to our bodies.
 Pure hemp extract is very, very strong and would likely irritate our stomachs of skin if we ate it, or applied it topically.
 When using CBD for skin health, it normally comes in a topical form like a cream, lotion, or balm.